ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

   - Technology information and specifications (engineering, construction, information technology, etc.), without dependencies (enough information should be included to enable full construction of all technologies starting from nature, without any existing knowledge or technology/machinery; this should be _tested_)
 - Continue development of support software
 - Develop software for information technology environment (EITE)
-  - Finish specifying and implement portable, trivial staging language (StageL)
+  - Finish specifying and build JavaScript implementation of portable, trivial staging language (StageL)
   - Port existing EITE implementation to StageL
   - Provide and implement StageL inside EITE
   - Get text rendering implemented in EITE